ncp38/cs241-f24/projects/proj6/index.md

 **Completing Part A**

-To write Part A, fill in the `processFile` function.
+To write Part A, you must fill in the `processFile` function.
 Follow the model we've used in previous projects.

 A few hints, tips, and guidelines: